ArisGr/dblabProject/README.md

 ## Install Instructions :

--Clone this repository using the command git clone https://github.com/ArisGr/dblabProject in a local working directory
+- Clone this repository using the command git clone https://github.com/ArisGr/dblabProject in a local working directory

--Use the command pip install -r requirements.txt in said directory to download the needed libraries
+- Use the command pip install -r requirements.txt in said directory to download the needed libraries

--Create the database using a DBSM that supports MySQL and run the scripts schema.sql and insert.sql
+- Create the database using a DBSM that supports MySQL and run the scripts schema.sql and insert.sql

--Change fields MYSQL_USER, MY_SQLPASSWORD at the lines shown below (lines 14,15 of main.py file) :
+- Change fields MYSQL_USER, MY_SQLPASSWORD at the lines shown below (lines 14,15 of main.py file) :

 app.config["MYSQL_USER"] = 'root'
 app.config["MYSQL_PASSWORD"] = 'team139sql'